 Creamy Chili Cheese Dip (Homemade or Canned Chili)

-Quick and creamy Chili Cheese Dip recipe loaded with bold chili, freshly shredded cheese, salsa and cream cheese.
-Use your favorite homemade chili recipe, like our popular Smoked Chili, or your favorite store bought canned chili.
+Chili Cheese Dip loaded with bold chili, cheese, salsa and cream cheese.
+Use your favorite homemade chili recipe or store bought canned chili.

 Also known as Chili Con Queso, this chili dip takes about 50 minutes when using our homemade chili recipe or 20 minutes when using canned chili.
 We use this chili recipe to make our famous Chili Cheese Fries.

-Chili cream cheese dip is one of our go to Game Day Appetizers as it’s inexpensive, quick to make and always a hit with the crowd.
+Chili cream cheese dip is one of our go to Appetizer Recipes as it’s inexpensive, quick to make and always a hit with the crowd.

 Overhead shot of basic chili in a silver soup pot.